Money Personality: Security Seeker

 - Trustworthy.
 Security Seekers rarely put their futures on the line.
 That means they aren’t likely to gamble away their retirement or tap into the college fund to join a multi-level marketing company.

 - Willing to sacrifice.
 A Security Seeker would rather do without today than do without tomorrow.
-They won’t spend money until they know they’ve put away a little for retirement, life insurance, and any other investments they’ve set up to make sure the future is taken care of.
+They won’t spend money until they know they’ve put away savings they’ve set up to make sure the future is taken care of.

 - Prepared for anything.
 Security Seekers are never caught without a plan.
-The Security Seeker rarely ends up in a financial crisis (at least not a real crisis – that 5% stock market dip can feel like a crisis to the Security Seeker), which means the rest of the family can rest a little easier.
+The Security Seeker rarely ends up in a financial crisis, which means the rest of the family can rest a little easier.

 The Security Seeker does have some challenges.